 - Extreme Weight Loss

-It’s important to discuss your medical history with dual board-certified facial plastic surgeon, Dr. Scott Thompson, at a complimentary consultation in Utah or online.
-Dr. Thompson will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
-Dr. Thompson offers the most advanced options available for hair restoration today and will provide you with the best results possible.
+It’s important to discuss your medical history with your hair specialist at a complimentary consultation at UFP Hair Restoration in Utah or online.
+They will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
+Drs.
+Thompson and Henstrom offer the most advanced options available for hair restoration today and will provide you with the best results possible.